 Roseberry, S., Richie, R., Hirsh-Pasek, K., Golinkoff, R.M., Shipley, T. (2011).
 Babies catch a break: 7- to 9-month-olds track transitional probabilities in continuous dynamic events.
 Psychological Science, 22(11), 1422-1424.

-I volunteer for 5th Square, Philadelphia's urbanist PAC.
+I am on the steering committee for 5th Square, Philadelphia's urbanist PAC.
 Check them out if you want to make Philadelphia more sustainable, equitable, and accessible.

 Our cats